whees/Math-Interpreter/README.md

 > show(y)
 (x)^(2)
 ```
 *  Unassigned variables will be treated as general functions.
 Assigned variables will be automatically substituted in later operations.
 ```
 > y=x*x
 > z=y*y
 > show(z)
 (x)^(4)
 ```
 * Multiple statements on the same line are separeted by a semi-colon.
-Multi-statement line will be executed from left to       right.
+Multi-statement lines will be executed from left to right.
 ```
 > y=x*x; z=y*y
 > show(z)
 (x)^(4)
 ```
 * Unassigned variables will be treated as general functions.
 A functional derivitive is performed on the expression immediately to the right of an '&' operator.
 In the output, '&[]' represents the variation of function '[]'.
 ```
 > y=&(x*x)
 > show(y)